DO YOU WANT TO USE YOUR FAITH DURING THE THERAPY PROCESS?

 Others have had a very traumatic experience with God and/or their childhood religion and want to keep God out of the counseling process all together.
 This is honored the vast majority of the times, except, on occasion, when the person discovers their issues with God and childhood religion are part of their therapeutic issues and they end up wanting to address those problems.

-‘There were 217 denominations listed in the 2006 Yearbook of American and Canadian Churches.
+“There were 217 denominations listed in the 2006 Yearbook of American and Canadian Churches.
 But there may well be other groups that function as branch of the Christian church but do not regard themselves as such.
-The single largest religious group in the United States is the Roman Catholic Church, which had 67 million members in 2005.”2
+The single largest religious group in the United States is the Roman Catholic Church, which had 67 million members in 2005.”

-As you can see there are a wide variety of beliefs that require a wide knowledge and willingness to learn when incorporation spiritual and religious beliefs.
-We find that if it is important to people to integrate their faith with therapy, they will take the time to communicate their unique faith and practices.
+We find that if it is often important to people to integrate their faith with therapy.
+This often leads to great results if they will take the time to communicate their unique faith and practices to their therapist.

-So what we find helpful in treating people who want their faith integrated is 1) gathering information about their beliefs, 2) educate myself and respect the religious culture and 3) develop an individualized treatment plan.
+As a therapist, what helps when treating people who want their faith integrated is 1) gathering information about their beliefs, 2) the therapist educating themselves on the clients religion and/or culture, and 3) developing an individualized treatment plan.

-- We accept most insurances.
-We will work with people who have financial hardship.
+• We accept most insurances.
+See here for more information about payment/insurance.
+We will work with people who have a financial hardship.

 REFERENCES: